nschoenholtz/csd/collections/_main/rules.md

   * Natural 1: It is not good.
 Exception: if you end up with a modifier so high that a natural one is still 15+, it's still a success just with a nasty complication.
 * Background Proficiencies: It's already an optional (ie, DM fiat) rule that skill checks can be attempted using a different attribute modifier if justified appropriately in the narrative.
 In addition to that, I support the use of Background (and to a lesser degree Race and Class) as a proficiency in cases where it'd make sense.
 * Skill checks during combat: Skill checks usually will count as a main action during combat, but I definitely encourage their creative use.
 I allow all kinds of hijinks, as long as they are narratively justified and thematically appropriate.
 Environmental manipulation, trickery, etc... all make combat more interesting.

+#### Inspiration

+While great in spirit, the practice of rewarding great roleplay with inspiration is all too often forgotten.
+One way I like to improve that is providing rewards for roleplay in the XP triggers, and another is making inspiration easier to act on.
+At any time players may request to earn inspiration by recounting a tale or detail from their character's past.
+Imagine that it's a flashback to scene where the characters are sitting around the ship's mess, a tavern, campfire,, etc and getting to know each other.
+In the ideal case, the story from the past might relate to the present, but that's not a requirement.
+As long as the group agrees that the story is worth inspiration (usually yes unless you are trying to game the system!), inspiration is awarded -- and can be used immediately!
+That means if you fail a roll that's important to your character, you can immediately share more about your character with us for one more shot.

 #### Combat